Hyperion2220/webWeasel/README.md

 1. Enter the URL to crawl (e.g., "example.com" - the https:// prefix will be added automatically if omitted)
 2. Select the crawl depth mode:
    - Option 1: Single Page Crawl - Only crawls the main page
-   - Option 2: Deep Crawl (default) - Crawls all reachable pages in the domain (up to configuration limits)
+   - Option 2: Deep Crawl (default) - Crawls all reachable pages in the domain (up to configuration limits) and automatically runs Repomix to consolidate results

 ### If you select "Run Repomix":